 The origin of Scottish clan tartan is difficult to pinpoint.
 Skilled weavers produced tartan cloth for local people, so specific tartans may well have been recognisable for certain areas, districts and possibly clans.

 Following the Jacobite Rising, the British Government passed the 1747 Act of Proscription in an attempt to destroy the clan system and bring the Highlands under their control.
-Under the conditions of this act, tartan was banned in the Highlands between 1747 and 1782, but it lived on in Scottish lowlands and in the uniforms of the Highland regiments.

 Following the end of proscription a new romantic re-interpretation of Scottish history began.
 This period, the end of the 1700s and early 1800s, was when many of the official clan tartans were formally recorded.